ioBroker/ioBroker.js-controller/docs/en/tutorial/restore.md

 ### Foreword:
 Since some users with a Restore do very hard, here is a step by step instructions for the restore after a crash, or even after a hardware change, system change or other help.

-Basically you can say one thing in advance: a restore is done in a few minutes if done correctly and nobody needs to be afraid.
+In principle, one can say one thing in advance: a restore is done with the right execution in a few minutes and nobody needs to be afraid.

 At the end, all data is available again and a new system has been set up.